deeplearning4j/deeplearning4j/quickstart.md

      nd4j-netlib-blas

-Versions can be found on [Maven Central](http://search.maven.org).
+Versions can be found on [Maven Central](http://search.maven.org/#search%7Cga%7C2%7Cnd4j).
+When you know which backend you want, search for it on Maven; click the linked version number under "Latest Version"; copy the dependency code on the left side of the subsequent screen; and paste it into your pom.xml.

-For core algorithms, you can simply add this to your deeplearning4j pom.xml file:
+For core algorithms, you can simply add this snippet to your deeplearning4j pom.xml file:

      <dependency>
          <groupId>org.deeplearning4j</groupId>